boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/v3.2.16/angular.md

 </table>

 4. You can obtain your Embed Secret key from the administrator settings section.
-Please refer to this [link](/site-administration/embed-settings/) for more details.
+Please refer to the [Embed Settings](/site-administration/embed-settings/) for further information.

 5. Then, run your ASP.NET Core application as well as the Angular App.